On conformal supergravity and harmonic superspace: The analytic basis and conventional harmonic superspace

 \subsection{Rigid harmonic superspace and its analytic basis}

 Understanding the structure of the analytic basis requires a brief discussion of superconformal isometries.
 This material largely follows \cite{GIOS:Conformal, GIOS} and is inspired by the related construction in projective superspace \cite{Kuzenko:SPH}.
-In flat $\cN=2$ superspace, the superconformal transformation of any covariant superfield $\Psi$ is
+A corresponding discussion for the general class of $(\cN, p, q)$ superspaces was given in \cite{HartwellHowe:Npq, HoweHartwell:Survey}.